aleonnet/RTEF/README.md

 * Add  time, weekday, date, temperature and daylight/weather-type variables to improve accuracy of a consumers forecast.

-* Use machine learning techniques on historic data from a large set of consumers to segment consumers based on their demand pattern, then develop models for each segment incorporating variables relevant to it.
+* Use machine learning techniques on historic data from a large set of consumers to segment consumers based on their demand pattern, then develop models for each segment using variables relevant to it.

 ## Getting Started

 ### Prerequisites

 For the forecaster to work, ensure that you use an appropriate computer with all the required dependencies installed.
 The Real Time Energy Forecaster was tested on a Fedora based Linux distribution using Python 2.7.
 The required dependencies can be found in the includes section of the programs.
+The Mosquitto message broker also needs to be installed.

-### Setting up local MQTT broker and subscriber
+### Setting up a local MQTT broker and subscriber

 Start a local mosquitto broker by entering the following command into a terminal window:
 ```